haberdashPI/german_track/README.md

 TODO: more details about the project should eventually go here.

-## Analysis pipeline
+## Concerns

+I'm not sure the config file I am using is right.
+I should find a way to verify that it is actually describing the files I think it is.

+## Regenerating the preprocessed data

+The EEG files are large, and not stored in the git repository.
+You will need to regenerate the preprocessed files (which will be stored in the `data/` subfolder).
+In `setup.m` you can specify the location of the raw BDF files and the Presentation *.log files on your local machine.
+Once specified, you can use the following steps to generate the preprocessed data on your machine.
+This pipeline will skip file generation if it finds existing files in `data/` so you can also use this pipeline to add preprocessed data for a new participant, by including their raw BDF file in the same location as all other participant's data.

-1. Call `anlayses/eeg_events.m` to generate *.csv files with the event triggers
+1. Call `anlayses/read_eeg_events.m` to generate *.csv files with the event triggers
 2. Call `analyses/read_sound_events.R` to filter the events based on the Presentation log file.
-The result will be a set of 150 events, corresponding to the 50 trials for each of the three conditions.
+The result will be a set of 150 events, corresponding to the start of the 50 trials for each of the three conditions.
+This script must be run incrementally: i.e. copy each section of code to R and verify the output, as you run it. (e.g. there is a graph that gets generated of all events in the EEG file).
 3. Call `analyses/read_eeg_response.m` to generate the `*.mat` files with the preprocessed event streams.